-Final year students registered at a prominent, SAICA accredited, South African university where a vastly diverse student body exists, were used as a surrogate for "Prospective South African Chartered Accountants".
-Those actively involved in the formalised university curricula offered to them, were invited to complete a questionnaire, of which a sample of 161 was obtained.
-Final year students at the end of their degree were explicitly selected for the study.
-Firstly, since most will have had exposure to formalised university ethics education, secondly it was deemed that near the end of final year their ethical values would be more thoroughly developed, and thirdly they would have a stronger sense of commitment to the CA (SA) profession, being very close to writing their Qualifying Examinations and entering the Chartered Accountancy profession.
+Fourth (final) year students registered at a prominent, SAICA accredited, South African university where a vastly diverse student body exists, were used as representative of "Prospective South African Chartered Accountants".
+Those actively involved in the formalised university curricula offered to them through lectures were invited to complete a questionnaire, of which a sample of 161 was obtained.
+Final year students at the end of their degrees were explicitly selected for the study.
+This was for three reasons.
+Firstly, virtually all would have had exposure to formalised university ethics education.
+Secondly, it was deemed that near the end of the final year their ethical values would be more thoroughly developed.
+Thirdly, being very close to writing part one of SAICA's CA (SA) Qualifying Examination and thus being on the verge of entering the Chartered Accountancy profession, they would have a stronger sense of commitment to the profession.